iden3/rollup/doc/info.md

 ## On-chain transactions

-- `deposit`: Insert new leaf into the balance tree wit the following parameters: `Key = IdBalanceTree`, `Value = Hash(balance, coin, Ax, Ay, withdrawAddress, nonce)`.
+- `deposit`: Insert new leaf into the balance tree wit the following parameters: `Key = IdBalanceTree`, `Value = Hash(balance, token, Ax, Ay, withdrawAddress, nonce)`.
 This action will allow to do an off-chain transaction.

 - `transferOnTop`: increase balance of a given `IdBalanceTree`